-Even though I have had problems and failures with my 1st year small garden, one thing that has really grown well here in Central Florida is my watermelon.
-I have never grown watermelon before and the 1st one I harvested, was not ripe.
+Even though I have had problems and failures with my 1st year small garden, one thing that has really grown well here in Central Florida is watermelons.
+I have never grown watermelons before and the 1st one I harvested, was not ripe.
 What a disappointment.
 I had waited the 78 days for maturity and when I thumped it, there was a thud like its suppose to.
 I wasn’t planning on wasting another melon, so I started doing some research and found out what worked.

 I know what you are thinking.

 You have a small garden and you grow watermelons?
 Doesn’t that take up a lot of space?

 The answer to both those questions is, YES.
 My watermelon plant took up about 15 feet in length of my garden, but I planted it close to the house and let it run behind my blueberry bushes.
 I controlled how it spread and there wasn’t a problem at all with this smaller watermelon variety.
 For those new to my blog, my garden is about 25 feet long and about 6 feet wide and sits right next to my home since we don’t have much of a yard.

 The variety I used is called Sugar Baby and the fruit get about the size of a bowling ball.
 Just perfect to sit in your fridge and not take up much room.
 For hubby and I, this is the perfect watermelon for us.
 I had 3 watermelons grow from one plant and would have had more if I had helped with the pollination of the flowers.
 But, with this being our first year of small gardening, we were excited to see the 1st watermelon develop.
 There are 2 smaller ones growing now, but I don’t know if they will survive or not.
 Too much rain, something we get here almost daily during summertime, can cause a good watermelon to split.